We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 We think every cook needs a good instant-read thermometer.
 Sure, some folks will only dig it out once or twice a year to make a turkey.
 But for any sort of roast—as well as for deep-frying, poaching, grilling, and baking—having an instant-read thermometer will help you avoid over- and under-cooking.

-One of the most popular, well-rated thermometers (and a long-time Serious Eats favorite), the Thermapen Mk4, was replaced with a new model: the Thermapen ONE.
-So, we decided to test it, along with other top thermometers.
-We also included our two favorite inexpensive thermometers in the lineup (the ThermoWorks ThermoPop 2 and Lavatools Javelin Digital Instant-Read Thermometer), as sort-of control models to compare the performance of similarly-priced thermometers to.
+We put 18 instant-read thermometers to the test and even included our two favorite inexpensive models in the lineup (the ThermoWorks ThermoPop 2 and Lavatools Javelin Digital Instant-Read Thermometer), as sort-of control models to compare the performance of similarly-priced thermometers to.

 The Winners, at a Glance